 CMS’s 2022 shared or split services policy is different than the rules for 2023.

-For 2022, a transitional year, they are defining a substantive portion of the service as the practitioner who performed more than 50% of the time of the visit, or the practitioner who performed and documented in its entirety either the history, exam, or medical decision-making portion of the note.
+For 2023, an extension of the transitional period, they are defining a substantive portion of the service as the practitioner who performed more than 50% of the time of the visit, or the practitioner who performed and documented in its entirety either the history, exam, or medical decision-making portion of the note.
 Because these office and other outpatient visit codes do not have specific history and exam requirements, it makes sense to use MDM as the component for 99202–99215, if not using time.
 “We are clarifying that when one of the three key components is used as the substantive portion in 2022, the practitioner who bills the visit must perform that component in its entirety in order to bill.
 For example, if history is used as the substantive portion and both practitioners take part of the history, the billing practitioner must perform the level of history required to select the visit level billed.”

 Office visits in an outpatient department use either time or MDM.
 If the physician performs and documents all of the assessment and plan, then consider that the substantive portion.
 If the physician spends more than 50% of the time, consider that the substantive portion.
 If using time as the substantive portion, each clinician should document the time they spent.
 If neither of those is true, bill under the NPP provider number.

 For emergency department visits, you must select the level of service based on the three key components.
 But you can determine the substantive portion either by the practitioner who spent to the most time, or the key components.
 If the physician documents in its entirety either the history, exam or MDM, bill under the physician’s NPI.
 Keep in mind that, inpatient/observation and nursing facility visits now use the 2023 revised guidelines of MDM or time.
 And that the ED visits also use the 2023 revised guidelines for MDM, but not time as time is not (and never has been) assigned to ED visits.

 For inpatient, observation and nursing facility services, if billing under the physician’s NPI, use either time or one of the key components to support the substantive portion.
 Either the physician must have spent greater than 50% of the unit time, or the physician must have documented one of the key components in its entirety.
 If using time, both clinicians will need to document their time, so that it is clear which practitioner spent more than 50%.
 Use the current activities listed in CPT.